 Gold has been a valuable commodity for centuries.
 Throughout recorded (and unrecorded) history, gold has been used as a currency and a symbol of wealth and power.
 Gold has been found in gravesites, buried alongside remains dating back as far as 4,500 B.C.E.

-This long-standing value demonstrates the stability of gold and its attractiveness over the millennia.
+This long-standing value demonstrates the stability of gold and its attractiveness over time.
 Gold is considered by investors to be one of the safest investments, recovering its value quickly through economic downturns.
-Its price often tracks in opposition to market or economic swings.
+Its price often tracks in opposition to stock market or economic swings.

-When investor confidence is shattered (as it was in 2008), gold prices climb as nervous investors looked for a safe place to put cash pulled out of the market.
-Gold is a haven in times of inflation because it retains its value much better than currency-backed assets, which may climb in price, but drop in value.
+When investor confidence is shattered, gold prices often climb as nervous investors look for a safe place to put cash pulled out of the market.
+Gold is also a haven in times of inflation because it retains its value much better than currency-backed assets, which may climb in price, but drop in value.

 Investing in gold with the idea it never loses value is the wrong approach.
 Like any investment or financial asset, gold is subject to supply and demand pressures that cause the price to fluctuate.

 If you look at historical gold prices, you'll find that the price of gold shot up dramatically in the 2000s.
-In 2008, the price of gold varied from around $720 an ounce to almost $980 an ounce.
-As the economy sunk further into the recession, gold prices soared to $1,854.40 in 2011 due to investor sentiment and demand.
+In 2008, the price of gold varied from around $720 an ounce to over $1,000 an ounce.
+As the economy sunk further into the recession, gold prices soared to around $1,888 in 2011 due to investor sentiment and demand.
 By April 2020, gold prices declined slightly from where they were almost a decade earlier but continued to perform well in the midst of an economic downturn.

-A general rule of thumb financial experts suggest is that you should not have more than 10% of your assets in gold.
+As a general rule of thumb, financial experts often suggest that you not have more than a small percentage of your assets in gold.
 This is believed to be good advice because it acts as an insurance policy.
 If you lose all other stocks in a crash, your gold should follow historical trends and go up in value, keeping you from losing everything.
 But remember, that's not guaranteed, so proceed with caution when buying this precious metal.